Enhancing Performance of Parallel Self-Organizing Map on Large Dataset with Dynamic Parallel and Hyper-Q

 Self-Organizing Map (SOM) is an unsupervised artificial neural network algorithm.
 Even though this algorithm is known to be an appealing clustering method,

 many efforts to improve its performance are still pursued in various research works.
 In order to gain faster computation time, for instance, running SOM in parallel had been focused in many previous research works.
 Utilization of the Graphics Processing Unit (GPU) as a parallel calculation engine is also continuously improved.
 However, total computation time in parallel SOM is still not optimal on processing large dataset.
 In this research, we propose a combination of Dynamic Parallel and Hyper-Q to further improve the performance of parallel SOM in terms of faster computing time.
 Dynamic Parallel and Hyper-Q are utilized on the process of calculating distance and searching best-matching unit (BMU), while updating weight and its neighbors are performed using Hyper-Q only.
 Result of this study indicates an increase in SOM parallel performance up to two times faster compared to those without using Dynamic Parallel and Hyper-Q.

-The Authors submitting a manuscript do so on the understanding that if accepted for publication, copyright of the article shall be assigned to Journal of Informatics Technology and Computer Science, Universitas Sumatera Utara as publisher of the journal.
+The Authors submitting a manuscript do so on the understanding that if accepted for publication, copyright of the article shall be assigned to Data Science: Journal of Informatics Technology and Computer Science (JoCAI) and Faculty of Computer Science and Information Technology as well as TALENTA Publisher Universitas Sumatera Utara as publisher of the journal.

 Copyright encompasses exclusive rights to reproduce and deliver the article in all form and media.
 The reproduction of any part of this journal, its storage in databases and its transmission by any form or media, will be allowed only with a written permission fromData Science: Journal of Informatics Technology and Computer Science (JoCAI).